Authentura/codectrl/loggers/SCHEMA.md

 - This schema is not stable and should be expected to be modified and/or changed in the future.
-- As said above, data should be sent to codeCTRL in the CBOR format, not JSON.
+- As said above, data should be sent to codeCTRL in the CBOR format, not JSON\*.
 Most, if not all languages have support via 1<sup>st</sup> or 3<sup>rd</sup> party libraries or packages.
 See [here](https://cbor.io/impls.html) for a full list of implementations, courtesy of the people who made CBOR.

+**\* This maybe changing at some point in the near future, where the server accepts both CBOR and JSON, or just JSON.
+It is TBD.**